27-Day Five Tibetan Rites Challenge

 Five Tibetan Rites The 5th Rite The Pendulum How To

-- Keep your arms straight throughout the movement.
+- Maintain Straight Arms: Keep your arms straight throughout the movement to support proper form and alignment.

-- Breathe as you press up into upward dog, and exhale for the time it takes you to bring your hips up into downward dog.
-If controlling your breath is too difficult, breathe gently through your nose.
+- Focus on Your Breath: Inhale deeply as you press into upward dog, opening the front of your body, and exhale as you lift your hips into downward dog.
+If this breathing pattern feels challenging, simply breathe gently through your nose.

 For extra instruction on how to use your core, click here.